 Tianran has been recognized as a Next Generation Lawyer for patent prosecution (including re-examination and post-grant proceedings) by The Legal 500, which notes the top up-and-coming lawyers nationwide.

 Tianran earned his law degree from the Chicago-Kent College of Law (J.D., 2009), where he was an editor of the Chicago-Kent Law Review.
 Tianran earned his master’s degree in biochemistry (M.S., 2006) from University of Illinois at Chicago, College of Medicine, and his bachelor’s degree (B.S., 2004) from Sun Yat-Sen University.

-Tianran is admitted to practice in Illinois and the District of Columbia, and before the U.S. Patent and Trademark Office.
+Tianran is admitted to practice in the District of Columbia and before the U.S. Patent and Trademark Office.

 Select Publications and Presentations